Changissnz/internet_insecurity_of_today/README.md

 - There are a lot of struggling professionals, especially those that are not mass consumption marketers, in the US since 2008 (debatable).
 If the questions become too puzzling, just think of Russia-Ukraine (Slavic chemical/digital/arms market) and Chinese prostitutization of the free mind and market.
-- The offensive nature of man, coupled with women's logical dishonesty, is why there are issues agreeing on what Internet 3.0 is.
+- The offensive nature of man, coupled with women's logical dishonesty, is why there are issues agreeing on what Internet 3.0 should be.
 A separate
   Russian internet?
 Check.
 A separate Chinese internet?
 Check.
 An exclusive Catholic internet?
 Who knows?
 The technology is there (well, at least the capital from blockchain).